Happyr/developer.happyr.com/_posts/2020-04-17-finding-messenger-failture-strategy.md

 highlight one of these features in this small post: Failures and retries.

-Over in the [Symfony docs](https://symfony.com/doc/current/messenger.html#retries-failures) failures and retires are briefly mentioned and it explains what values you can configure.
+Over in the [Symfony docs](https://symfony.com/doc/current/messenger.html#retries-failures) failures and retries are briefly mentioned and it explains what values you can configure.
 However, it does not give a good recommendation for what values to use.
 The simple answer to "What values should I use?" is "It depends".